notLogi/DELI-cious/README.md

 ## User stories
-- As a user, I want to filter out transactions by date, vendor, description, and the amount deposited/paid.
-- As a user, I want to be able to add deposits, so I can keep track of spending.
+- As a customer, I want to have an option to add a sandwich to my order, so I can buy a sandwich.
-- As a user, I want to be able to add payments, so I can keep track of my debt repayment.
+- As a customer, I want to have an option to add chips and drinks, so I can buy chips and drinks.
-- As a user, I want to see a list of options, so I can choose what to do on the application.
+- As a customer, I want to add multiple sandwiches, chips, and drinks, so I can place a full meal order.
-- As a user, I want to open all transactions, so I can see calculate the amount of money I have spent.
+- As a customer, I want to receive my receipt of my order, so I can see the list of food I bought and the total price.
+- As a customer, I want to be able to clear my order, so I can restart my order due to a change of mind.
+-
 ### Some features include:

 **Add sandwiches, chips, drinks**
-- Customers are allowed to add as much items as they want to order.
+- Customers are allowed to add items as much as they want to order.

 **Add toppings to sandwiches**
 - Customers are allowed to add toppings to their sandwiches